Directing

 DRAM 290a/b - Geffen School Show Proposal Tutorial: Susanna Gellert

-DRAM 330a/b - Directing Practicum: Liz Diamond
+DRAM 330a/b - Directing Practicum: Liz Diamond, Yuri Kordonsky, and guests

-DRAM 350b - The Choreographic Imagination: Emily Coates
+DRAM 350b - The Choreographic Imagination:

-DRAM 390b - Opera Practicum: Patrick Diamond
+DRAM 390b - Opera Practicum: Dustin Wills

 DRAM 450a/b - Theater as Cultural Work: Leading With Values: Nissy Aya